Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 In phase 3, we evaluate how significant the impacts are.
 This is based on our Life Cycle Inventory flows from phase 2.

-There are 3 key tasks in this step.
+There are 3 key tasks in this step, which are nowadays taken over by LCA software.

 There are many impact categories to choose from (15+).
 Depending on the goal and scope of your analysis, different categories might apply.
 The following are the most commonly used: